bsdpot/potluck/vault/README.md

 The CONSULSERVERS parameter defines the consul server instances, and must be set as ```CONSULSERVERS='"10.0.0.2"'``` or ```CONSULSERVERS='"10.0.0.2", "10.0.0.3", "10.0.0.4"'``` or ```CONSULSERVERS='"10.0.0.2", "10.0.0.3", "10.0.0.4", "10.0.0.5", "10.0.0.6"'```

 The GOSSIPKEY parameter is the gossip encryption key for consul agent.
-We're using a default key.
-Do not use in production.
+We're using a default key if you do not set the parameter, do not use the default key for production encryption, instead provide your own.

 # Usage